malcolmrichardson/queue-implementation/README.md

-# queue-implementation-c++
+# queue-implementation

-Implementation of a Queue, utilizing a Linked List.
+Implementation of a Queue, utilizing a Linked List and C++.